ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 2.
 ----------------------
 # Problem statement
--  Unmatched query
+ 1. Unmatched query
--  Add more content for search engine
+ 2. Add more content for search engine
-- Labeling new content(unforeseen content) for Knowledge graph
+ 3. Labeling new content(unforeseen content) for Knowledge graph
--
+## Example
+If user search google home hub with google smart hub, there are 3 stage we can retrieve the result.
+ 4. List item

 ## Keyword Analysis
 - Add attributes on system